allfed/Seaweed-Growth-Model/README.md

-# Seaweed-Upscaling-Model
+# Seaweed-Growth-Model
-Simple model to calculate how quickly global seaweed production could be upscaled.
+ Model to calculate where seaweed can grow in a nuclear war